Introduction to Multi-Bank Platforms

 This better level of price transparency is what makes platform such as FXall so popular with corporate users.
 Clients are able to undertake much more efficient transaction cost analysis.
 Through optimising trade execution, users can better evaluate the cost and effectiveness of their execution strategies to make better pre-trade decisions such as liquidity provider selection.

-With the technological advancements of these platforms continuing to benefit business needs, these platforms look set to gain further market share as clients pursue more advantageous trading conditions.
+With the technological advancements of these platforms continuing to benefit business needs, Just Financial see these platforms as set to gain further market share as clients pursue more advantageous trading conditions.